EspressoSystems/espresso-sequencer/contracts/script/README.md

    repeat steps 2 & 3.
 You may need to refresh the OpenZeppelin Defender "deploy" tab a few times until the second transaction appears.

-### 2. Contract Verification

-Verify the Implementation contract on Etherscan (Use another window as step would not have completed yet)

 ### 2. Verify the Contract

 Set the following variables in `.env.contracts`